by K.M. Richards

 The frequent switching between stations led to concerns that the ten-second break allowed by the network for station identification was insufficient to follow FCC regulations on same for each station individually, so the Commission approved a request to combine both into a single ID slide (shown at right).

-The time-share failed to last a single year; On April 26, 1954, a deal was announced in which WHB acquired KMBC, merging the television stations and spinning off the station at 710.
+The time-share failed to last a single year; On April 26, 1954, a deal was announced in which WHB acquired KMBC, merging the television stations and spinning off their station at 710.
 Total amount of the deal was $1.75 million, plus the assumption of $90,000 in obligations and a $25,000 non-compete payment to KMBC's previous owner, Arthur B. Church, Jr. (The spinoff of WHB more than covered the payment to Church, netting $40,000.)
 In announcing the deal, a joint statement by the two owners said that while they had found that "the difficulties of such shared time operation can be eliminated by one ownership" and that they felt the best service to Kansas City would be better accomplished "with the unification of the two television staffs."
-The deal was consummated in mid-June and KMBC-TV moved to a new transmitter site with higher power (a site which WHB-TV had already been issued a CP for before the buyout and which was under construction when the sale was announced).
+The deal was consummated in mid-June and KMBC-TV moved to a new transmitter site with higher power (a site for which WHB-TV had already been issued a CP before the buyout and which was under construction when the sale was announced).

 Minneapolis-St. Paul MN - WTCN-TV/WMIN-TV, Channel 11: The original WTCN-TV was on channel 4, having gone on the air pre-freeze July 1, 1949.
 As part of an ownership change that left the television station co-owned with WCCO/830, channel 4 became WCCO-TV and the new owners of WTCN/1280 filed for the channel 11 allocation in June 1952 (before the sales were even approved on July 31).
 They were quickly joined by applications from WMIN/1400 in July and from Meredith Engineering in August.